Renting a dumpster can get expensive if you fail to do your research.

 Overage fees can get particularly expensive if you’re not careful.

-These are fees you pay to the rental company if you happen to go over the tonnage limit for the rental.
+These are fees you pay to the rental company if you go over the weight limit for the rental.

 These fees can cost $40 or more per ton in addition to the normal rental cost of the container.